 For much of the first half of the 20th Century, Africa in general and the Belgian Congo in particular were considered exotic and mysterious locales for most people in the West.
 Steaming jungles and screaming cannibals were assumed to be the norm, for those reared on Tarzan movies.

 The reality was of course more complex and the Congo was a great mix of old and new at independence in 1960, even if life in the villages had changed little since pre-colonial days.
-The roads were always poor even by most African standards and the Jeep therefore played a part in both the colonial army (see Part 1) and the Belgian colonial administration (see Part 18), as well as the first decade after independence.
+The roads were always poor even by most African standards and the Jeep therefore played a part in both the colonial army (see Part 1) and the Belgian colonial administration (see the Appendix covering civilian Jeeps), as well as the first decade after independence.

 This is Stanleyville (later renamed Kisangani), the largest city in the Congolese interior and a long way up the Congo River from the capital Leopoldville (now Kinshasa).
 Joseph Conrad in his classic story Heart of Darkness called it "the inner station."
 It was the scene of many of the important events in the country after independence.
 In the mid 1960s, the city was the base for army operations in northern Congo and housed a modification center for newly arrived military Jeeps.
 (Photo © Jan Hekker)

 Immediately after independence, the Congo was thrown into political and economical turmoil and the new army (see Part 2) mutinied throughout the country.
 Most Belgians in the administration left, and two of the richer regions -- Katanga and South Kasai -- declared themselves independent.

 Here a group of Congolese policemen gets assisted by some gendarmes in their armed CJ-3B Jeep, who have turned up at a trouble spot in the capital Leopoldville in July 1960.
 (Photo © Robert Gustavson)